ruseny/nordic-peoples-survey/README.md

 The language of the main notebook is R, and it is structured as an R markdown file.

-The data folder contains the necessary dataset, the plots folder contains the produced figure, and the reports folder contains the html and pdf outputs of the R markdown file.
+The data folder contains the necessary dataset, the plots folder contains the produced figures, and the reports folder contains the html and pdf outputs of the R markdown file.